samp5/yesMA/README.md

 ## Features

 - **Graphs and Interactive Data Visualization**: Interact with and build data intuition with visualized data that reveals the impact of cars on our world.
-- **information Resources**: By providing further reading about the
-- **Resources**: Access helpful guides, tools, and resources for individuals and communities looking to reduce their reliance on cars.
+- **information Resources**: By providing further reading about the effect of cars on our environment and quality of life.
+Access resources for individuals and communities looking to reduce their reliance on cars.
-- **Discussion Forum**: Engage with like-minded individuals, share experiences, and exchange ideas about sustainable transit options.

 ## Technologies Used